 Action we are taking

-Threatened Species and their general habitat are automatically protected
+Threatened species and their habitat are protected under Ontario’s Endangered Species Act, 2007 (ESA).

 A recovery strategy advises the ministry on ways to ensure healthy numbers of the species return to Ontario.

 A government response statement outlines the actions the government intends to take or support to help recover the species.

 Read the government response statement (November 18, 2010)